 While computers may contain a mix of various types of expansion slots, PCIe is considered the standard internal interface.
 Many computer motherboards today are manufactured only with PCIe slots, so progression to PCIe is inevitable.

-NVMe – what does it stand for?
+NVMe – what does is stand for?

-Non-Volatile Memory (Express) or NVMe is a communication transfer protocol (language) developed specially for SSDs by a consortium of vendors including Samsung, SanDisk, Dell and Seagate.
-In all, 90 IT industry partners came together to create a standard driver that they could all adopt and support.
+Non-Volatile Memory (Express) or NVMe is a communication transfer protocol (or language) developed specially for SSDs by a consortium of vendors including Samsung, SanDisk, Dell and Seagate.
+All-in-all, 90 IT industry partners came together to create a standard driver that they could all adopt and support.
 Like SATA, NVMe is designed to take advantage of the unique properties of pipeline rich, random access memory-based storage.
 It also reflects improvements in methods to lower data latency since SATA was introduced.
 So, by not supporting legacy protocols, vendors can focus on taking full advantage of NVMe based storage.
 NVMe can also access more data in one CPU cycle (compared to a cycle for each access, like SATA) so is instantly more attractive to use.

-So putting together a storage device of NVMe and PCIe seems to make perfect sense and many SSD manufacturers are taking this route.
+Putting together a storage device of NVMe and PCIe seems to make perfect sense and many SSD manufacturers are taking this route.
 But just how good could this be?

 Facts, figures and features